 If you are looking to incorporate more whole grains into your diet, this bread will fill the bill.
-And if you've been looking for an excuse to try the "white" whole wheat flour, this is an excellent recipe for that purpose.
-While not as fluffy as the regular Irish Soda Bread, this is a tasty, satisfying loaf.
+And if you've been looking for an excuse to try the white whole wheat flour, this is an excellent recipe for that purpose.
+While not as fluffy as the regular Irish Soda Bread, this is a light-textured loaf.

 - 2 tablespoons butter, cut into small pieces

 - 1-1/2 to 2 cups buttermilk